-Man arrived on Madagascar only around 2,000 years ago, and today only about 10% of the original vegetation remains.
-Human pressures continue to threaten the island’s many unique ecosystems- the rainforests, the dry forests, the spiny desert, fresh water wetlands and the marine ecosystem.
-The human impact is compounded by the desperate poverty of Madagascar’s 20 million inhabitants, many of whom rely on slash-and-burn agriculture, unsustainable forest product use and hunting for their very survival.
-All of these practices destroy animal habitats or the animals themselves.
-Solutions for these two critical problems in Madagascar- threats to biodiversity and human poverty- must be considered together if they are to succeed.
+Man arrived on Madagascar only around 2,000 years ago, yet today only about 10% of the original vegetation remains.
+Human pressures continue to threaten the island’s varied and unique ecosystems, from rainforest to spiny desert.
+The human impact is compounded by the desperate poverty of Madagascar’s 22 million inhabitants, many of whom rely on unsustainable agricultural and forest use practices which destroy animal habitats or the animals themselves.
+Solutions for these two critical problems in Madagascar – threats to biodiversity and human poverty – must both be considered, if any conservation initiative is to succeed.

-The Duke Lemur Center also has a training or capacity building program.
-Malagasy students, professors, conservation professionals, and veterinarians have been brought to Duke on a regular basis to study, do research, and receive training.
+DLC is also committed to a training or capacity building program.
+On a regular basis, Malagasy nationals – students, professors, conservation professionals, and veterinarians – have received support to study, do research, and receive training at Duke and DLC.

-At the DLC, scientific research and captive breeding programs support conservation efforts, increasing our knowledge about lemur biology, reproduction, social behavior, veterinary medicine, diets and breeding management.
-The DLC is also a major resource for undergraduate and graduate student education.
-Many students do field research in Madagascar and often go on to work as primatologists or as conservation professionals.
+At DLC, scientific research and captive breeding programs support conservation efforts, increasing our knowledge about lemur biology, reproduction, social behavior, veterinary medicine, diets and breeding management.
+DLC is also a major resource for undergraduate and graduate student education.
+Some students who begin with projects at DLC, move on to do field research in Madagascar and afterwards continue to work as primatologists or as conservation professionals.

-Starting in 2012 DLC has begun yet another conservation initiative in the SAVA region of northeastern Madagascar, transferring the same conservation components implemented by the MFG to a different and biologically important region of Madagascar.
+Starting in 2012, DLC began yet another conservation initiative, in the SAVA region of northeastern Madagascar.
+The SAVA project uses the same multifaceted, community based conservation technique which is implemented by the MFG at Ivoloina and Betampona.
+DLC’s goal in the SAVA is to help protect the biota in a different and extremely biologically important region of Madagascar.